dart-archive/pub-dartlang/app/doc/assets-and-transformers.markdown

 Although you specify which transformers to use, you don't explicitly say which transformers should be applied to which assets.
 Instead, each transformer determines which assets it can apply itself to.
-For `pub serve`, the transformers run when the dev server starts up and whenever an source asset changes.
+For `pub serve`, the transformers run when the dev server starts up and whenever a source asset changes.
 The `pub build` command runs the transformers once and then exits.

 As the following figure shows, source assets can pass through, untransformed, and become generated assets.
-Or an source asset can be transformed, such as a `.dart` file (along with the `.dart` files that it refers to) that is compiled to `.js`.
+Or a source asset can be transformed, such as a `.dart` file (along with the `.dart` files that it refers to) that is compiled to `.js`.